 The ADOS classifications are based on categorized and coded behaviors that use a diagnostic algorithm based on the DSM-IV diagnostic criteria.
 ADOS play activities and stereotyped behaviors are coded, but they are not included in the scoring algorithm because it is difficult to assess general characteristics in a limited period of time.

 Related Resource: Top 20 Best Applied Behavior Analysis Programs

 Various studies and research have explored and examined the effectiveness of the ADOS for clinical practice.
-Most studies show a 70 to 80 percent agreement between ADOS classifications and DSM-IV diagnostic criteria.
-The Autism Diagnostic Observation Schedule is being used by schools to identify and manage children who have behavioral disorders and developmental challenges.
+Most studies show a 70 to 80 percent agreement between ADOS classifications and diagnostic criteria in the Diagnostic and Statistical Manual (DSM-5).
+The Autism Diagnostic Observation Schedule is part of a comprehensive evaluation that includes assessing developmental history, interviews with parents, and observations.
+The Autistic Diagnostic Observation Schedule is being used to identify and manage children who have behavioral disorders and developmental challenges associated with autism.